rickstaa/todoist-global-shortcuts-WIN10/Readme.md

 ### Add a global shortcut to open todoist and add task -
 1. Inside the folder you just moved Left click on the "_script.vbs" file.
 2. Click create shortcut.
-2. Call the new shortcut anything you like
+2. Call the new shortcut anything you like.
  * If you placed the folder in the Start Menu or Programs folder you will get an error.
  * Click yes
  * The shortcut will now be created on the desktop
  * Drag the shortcut to the folder you placed in the "Start Menu" or "Programs" folder.
 4. Left click on the Shortcut.
 5. Set a keyboard shortcut in the "Keyboard Shortcut" field.

-### WARNING
+### NOTE:
 Don't change the name of the Open Todoist Shortcut or the script will not work.

-Enjoy,

-Solomons,